autumnai/leaf/README.md

 expressive architecture that creates - as we hope - an innovative and active community around machine intelligence and fuels future research.

-We see Leaf as the core of constructing high-performance learning networks that can be distributed and extended with other libraries e.g. for reinforcement learning (Q-learning), visualizing and monitoring the learning of the network, [automated preprocessing of non-numerical data][cuticula] or scale, deploy and distribute your network to the cloud.
+We see Leaf as the core for constructing high-performance learning networks that can be distributed and extended with other libraries; e.g. for reinforcement learning (Q-learning), visualizing and monitoring the learning of the network, [automated preprocessing of non-numerical data][cuticula] or scaling, deploying, and distributing your network to the cloud.

 For more information,